panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 When you're about to close the loop, cut off the excess of the LED strip using scissors.
 Make sure you cut the strip exactly in the marked area.
 Cut a hole for the connector and pull it through.
 Use jumper cables to connect your Wemos and check that everything is still working.

 ![led strip test](/blog/assets/alien_led_strip_test.jpeg)
-*LED strip attached to the back layer*
+*LED strip attached to the back layer.*

 Isolate the end of the LED strip using a shrink tube.
 Squeeze the end with pliers as in the picture below.